clearlinux/clear-linux-documentation/source/clear-linux/guides/guides.rst

 Our Guides:

-*  Provide a critical, fundamental understanding of |CL| features
+*  Provide a critical, fundamental understanding of |CL-ATTR| features
 *  Show you how to leverage the full feature set of |CL|
 *  Enhance your productivity when using |CL|